XML RSSGet Updates Automatically!

 How many of you know we say "people are" but when speaking say "people is"?

-This is the point, studying grammar does not help you eliminate mistakes - practicing and using the grammar in real situations eliminates mistakes.
+This is the point, studying grammar does not help you eliminate mistakes - practising and using the grammar in real situations eliminates mistakes.
 (Focus on your English listening skills and your will improve!)

 #2) I Listen to Business English Podcasts, But I Don't Enjoy Them!